delongqilinksprite/LinkNodeR4-app/README.md

 #### 1. Install Android APP
 * Download the APK file from the [github](https://github.com/delongqilinksprite/LinkNodeR4-app.git) and install it.
+* if your equipment is iphone/ipad,you can get the app form appstore and name is "LinkNode Relay".

 #### 2. Login LinkSpriteIO